 Only products made from industrial hemp (less than 0.2% THC) are legal to sell, buy, consume, and ship.
 This single factor (0.2%) is how most people distinguish between what is classified as “hemp” and what is classified as “cannabis.”

 This wonderful oil is made from the specific hemp strain that is bred for its nutritional benefits.
 It is made from high CBD and low THC hemp.

 Since hemp contains only trace amounts of THC, CBD oil products are non-psychoactive.
-CBD is one of the most abundant cannabinoids in cannabis and, since it does not get you ‘high’ unlike THC, it is perfect to use to support and maintain great health.
-And, as if that wasn’t good enough- it’s LEGAL!
+CBD is one of the most abundant cannabinoids in cannabis and it does not get you ‘high’, unlike THC.

 Quite often, when people come to us to buy CBD oil and they read ‘hemp oil’ on the bottle they immediately think it is not the stuff they need for their health.
 Incorrect!
 Our CBD oil says hemp on the bottle as it’s made from hemp-simple as that, but it is still CBD oil packed with all the goodness you need.

 A lot of the time people call CBD oil “hemp oil”.
 This is accurate because both oils come from hemp.
 If you are buying CBD oil or hemp oil you are good to go!
 We chose to use the term ‘hemp oil’ on our products as it carries the least stigma- something that hopefully, as time goes on, will diminish anyway.